asterics/FLipMouse/Documentation/UserManual/Markdown/FLipMouseUserManual.md

 *Figure 9: Set stick configuration for joystick movement*

 Please note that the joystick function must be supported by corresponding software applications - e.g. computer games.
-(Microsoft Windows offers a test software called "*joy.cpl*" for live display of axis and button activities - this tool can be started by entering "*joy.cpl*" in the search dialog).
+(Microsoft Windows offers a test software for live display of joystick axis and button activities - this tool can be started by entering "*joy.cpl*" in the search dialog).